 Speak Out Survivors was launched in October 2018 by Shirley, Emma and Suzy.
 We are all survivors of childhood sexual abuse and we stand with all victims and survivors of sexual offences in Scotland, regardless of whether their experiences are recent or historic.

 We are campaigning to improve access to justice for survivors, with particular regard to the outdated legal requirement for 'corroboration', which under Scots law means that only very specific types of evidence are admissible for the purposes of a criminal prosecution.
-Corroboration prevents the vast majority of rapes and other serious sexual offences from ever being prosecuted.
+The technical requirements of corroboration are difficult to meet in most cases and this prevents a significant proportion of rapes and other serious sexual offences from ever being prosecuted.

 Check out this great video

 We began our campaign with two key aims: Firstly, to raise awareness of how the law in Scotland fails the vast majority of victims of serious sexual offences by making it extremely difficult to prosecute sex offenders; and secondly, to try to speak on behalf of those survivors who are unable to speak for themselves.

 Since we launched our campaign in 2018 we’ve been contacted by many other survivors who want to share their experiences with us, and to offer their support.
 As a result we’ve heard stories from all over Scotland and from people of all ages and backgrounds, and it has really brought home to us how common the experiences of rape, sexual assault and childhood sexual abuse truly are.